Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 This will create an eerie effect that’s perfect for both abstract and conceptual photography enthusiasts.

-You can simply create intentional blur by moving your film camera around as you press the shutter.
+You can simply create an intentional blur by moving your film camera around as you press the shutter.

 6. Take Your Food Photography to the Next Level with Motion Blur